Skip to content

 npx hardhat ignition deploy ignition/modules/Apollo.ts --network sepolia

-This will deploy as usual, however, you will now be prompted on your Ledger device to confirm each transaction before it's sent to the network.
+and then you will be prompted on your Ledger device to confirm each transaction before it’s sent to the network.
 You should see a message like the following in your terminal:

 Hardhat Ignition 🚀